Victoria-Beacon Hill

 Victoria-Beacon Hill is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.

 Demographics

 Geography

-The riding comprises most of the City of Victoria, the provincial capital.
+The riding comprises most of the city of Victoria, the provincial capital.
 It is bounded by the coastline to the south and west including the downtown core; by the Municipality of Oak Bay to the east, by Bay Street and Haultain Street to the north.

 History

 Victoria-Beacon Hill was created in 1989, in time for the 1991 British Columbia general election, after the abolition of the two-member district of Victoria along with all other such dual ridings.
 In the 2008 boundary redistribution, Victoria-Beacon Hill kept 89 per cent of its area and added nine per cent of Victoria-Hillside.

-Members of Legislative Assembly
+Members of the Legislative Assembly

-This riding has elected the following Members of Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: